 By contrast, no filtering and no limiting on the master bus.
 Keep amplitude in dynamic because excessive compression limit our possibilities of intervention and increase the sensation of crushing sound.
 If you put a compressor on the master bus, do not exceed 2 dB of gain reduction.
 Do not try to "boost" your mix, let our sound engineer choose the tools and parameter settings.

 Check the signal level through the peak meter on your mixer (level not too low or too high).
 In digital, the maximum level should be close to 0 dB FS without overload.
-It's recommended to leave a margin of 3 dB.
+It's recommended to leave a small margin (peaks between -1 and -3 dB FS).
 Check the compatibility of your sound in mono listening by the mix of the 2 channels.
 As the volume will change during mastering, it may be preferable to place the fades at the end of the audio treatment (especially long fades).
 Do not make too long mixing sessions because your ears quickly get used to defects.
 Take regular breaks, and then listen again your work!